How to Spot Financial Fraud

 4. Fourth, fraudsters will create a sense of urgency.
 Financial fraudsters may use aggressive sales techniques to get investors to act quickly.
 Scams are often offered with a short window of opportunity.
 The opportunities are presented as once-in-a-lifetime, exclusive investments that must be seized quickly.
 In general, they want to prevent victims from seeking the advice of a professional or someone close to them who knows what they are doing.

 6. Lastly, and here, we all turn on the sirens and flashing lights – the fraudster will offer you an exceptional return.
-Interest rates are at 2%, you will be provided 12%.
+Interest rates are at 2%; you will be provided 12%.
 If the rates go up to 5%, they will offer you 15%.
-And since these amazing returns will make you doubt that there might be something wrong, they will add a guarantee clause to the conditions!
+And since these impressive returns will make you doubt that there might be something wrong, they will add a guarantee clause to the conditions!
 Of course, they can increase the returns if 15% is not enough to light the flame!
 They have seen 30, 50, and 100, and why not 200% returns?

 Author